What is the petition about?

 Tofersen is a ground-breaking new treatment for a small proportion of people with motor neurone disease (MND), a devastating and life-limiting neurological condition.
 In the UK there is currently only one treatment available (riluzole) which extends life by a matter of months.

-But at the moment it looks like tofersen will not be available on the NHS.
-The National Institute for Health and Care Excellence (NICE) is the body which decides which treatments the NHS will fund.
-NICE has decided not to evaluate tofersen using the approach that gives it the best chance of being approved, saying MND isn’t rare enough to qualify.
+But at the time, it looked like tofersen would not be available on the NHS.
+The National Institute for Health and Care Excellence (NICE) is the body that decided which treatments the NHS would fund.
+Earlier this year NICE had decided not to evaluate tofersen using the approach that gave it the best chance of being approved, saying MND wasn’t rare enough to qualify.

-Yet NICE’s own guidelines say it can make exceptions to the rule, and tofersen is worth making an exception for.
+Yet NICE’s own guidelines said it could make exceptions to the rule, and we believed tofersen was worth making an exception for.

-Our Director of Engagement Richard Evans explains the situation in more detail.
+Our Director of Engagement, Richard Evans, explained the situation at the start of the campaign in more detail.

 What is motor neurone disease (MND)?